Tellicious/ArduPID-Library/README.md

 ArduPID
 =======

-A PID Library for Arduino digitalized with the Tustin's method with Anti-Windup
+A PID Library for Arduino digitalized with the Tustin's method with Anti-Windup (STILL EXPERIMENTAL!!!!
+NOT YET READY)